DS 7 Crossback Review and Prices

-The DS 7 Crossback is an alternative to German SUVs such as the Audi Q5 and BMW X3.
-It’s stylish, practical and fun to drive, but the infotainment may send you loopy and you can’t have seven seats
+The DS 7 Crossback is a stylish alternative to more conventional German SUVs.
+It’s practical and comfortable to drive, but the infotainment system may send you loopy and you can’t get it with seven seats

-Take the buttons under the DS 7’s infotainment screen, for example.
+Take the buttons under the DS 7 Crossback’s infotainment screen, for example.
 They are touch-sensitive, but they don’t give you any feedback, so it’s hard to know if you’ve pressed them correctly.
 Meanwhile, the car’s various safety systems beep incessantly at you, with no obvious way to turn them off.

 It’s as if the DS 7 was designed at Paris Fashion Week – its interior’s cool mix of shapes and materials make it look and feel like no other car for the price

 The DS 7 Crossback does the basic stuff pretty well, though.
 Getting a clear view of the big driver’s display is easy because you get a height-adjustable driver’s seat (and passenger seat) and a steering wheel that adjusts for reach and height.
 Both front seats also get adjustable lumbar support to see off backache on long journeys.